|2019 - 2021||Emeritus Fellowship||The Leverhulme Trust|

 Discovery that genetic variation in Artemisia annua can lead to the identification of individuals for use as parents for the development of new improved and robust hybrids.

-Discovery that locally adapted native sheep breeds of the UK are highly geographically concentrated, their genetic resources are unique and the breeds are endangered through their endemism.
+Discovery that native sheep breeds of the UK are highly geographically concentrated and their genetic resources provide novel insights into environmental adaptation and ability of the sheep to survive harsh conditions.

 Lim E-K, Mitchell PJ, Brown N, Drummond RA, Brown GD, Kaye PM and Bowles DJ (2013) Regiospecific methylation of a dietary flavonoid scaffold selectively enhances IL-1b production following Toll-like receptor 2 stimulation in THP-1 monocytes.
-Journal of Biological Chemistry.
-On-line and In press.
+Journal of Biological Chemistry 2013 288 : 21126-21135.

 Graham, I.A., Besser, K., Blumer, S., Branigan, C.A., Czechowski, T., Elias, L., Guterman, I., Harvey, D., Isaac, P.G., Khan, A.M., Larson, T.R., Li, Y., Pawson, T., Penfield, T., Rae, A.M., Rathbone, D.A., Reid, S., Ross, J., Smallwood, M.F., Segura, V., Townsend, T., Vyas, D., Winzer, T., Bowles, D. (2010) The genetic map of Artemisia annua L. identifies loci affecting yield of the antimalarial drug artemisinin.
 Science 327, 328-331.